dwave-training/employee-scheduling/README.md

 ## Challenge: Exercise 4

 For this final exercise, start with your completed file `scheduling_restrictions.py` from Exercise 3.
 The optimal solution for Exercise 3 had some days with just 1 person scheduled and others with many more.
 Add some linear and/or quadratic biases to your DQM so that each shift gets exactly two people scheduled.

+HINT: This challenge exercise will require you to think of your discrete variables/cases as individual binary variables.
+For example, if variable Erik has cases 1, 2, 3, and 4, this is equivalent to four binary variables: Erik/Shift 1, Erik/Shift 2, Erik/Shift 3, and Erik/Shift 4.